johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > **2nd grade:** (much more important) what was my emotional response ?

- - Can remove/silence/mute susb-conscious from loop by treating setback as *Sotic Test*.
+ - Can remove/silence/mute sub-conscious from loop by treating setback as *Stoic Test*.
 (See "Disengage/Step back") Prevents emotions from coming online.
 Lowers "cost" of setback.
-Improves change of sucess.
+Improves change of success.

 - Several different possible frames for setbacks